ESGF/esgf-prepare/docs/usage.rst

 Other information are logged into a file named ``esgprep-YYYYMMDD-HHMMSS-PID.log`` only if ``--log`` is submitted.
 If not, the standard output is used following the verbose mode.
 By default, the logifles are stored in a ``logs`` folder made in your current working directory (if not exists).
-It can be changed by submitting a logfile directory.
+It can be changed by adding a logfile directory to the flag.

 .. code-block:: bash

+   $> esgprep SUBCOMMAND --log
    $> esgprep SUBCOMMAND --log /path/to/logdir

 .. note:: The logfile directory is optional.